gatsbyjs/gatsby-source-wordpress-experimental/docs/features/incremental-builds.md

 # Incremental Builds

-Incremental builds mean that only changed posts are rebuilt on content changes from WordPress.
+"Incremental builds" means that only changed posts are rebuilt after content changes from WordPress.

 When you're using [Gatsby Cloud](https://www.gatsbyjs.com/), inc-builds will work by default! :zap:

 There are no other other services which can provide incremental builds, wether they claim to or not.
+If your inc-builds take longer than a minute, consider switching to [Gatsby Cloud](https://www.gatsbyjs.com/) :smile_cat:

 You can expect inc-build times between 4 - 12 seconds depending on your setup.